kyprifog/ballista/docs/user-guide/src/introduction.md

 distributed compute.
 - The use of Apache Arrow as the memory model and network protocol means that data can be exchanged between executors in any programming language with minimal serialization overhead.

+## Status

+Ballista is at the proof-of-concept phase currently but is under active development by a growing community.